StuyPulse/java-education/README.md

 $ ant run -Dclass=guiExamples.bouncing.BouncingXY
 ```

-To generate JARs, compile and then run one of
+To generate JARs, first compile, and then run one of the following:

 ```
 $ ant dist-ask # Creates dist/ask.jar